dev-training-team-2/Resources/pages/about.md

 layout: about
 permalink: /about.html
 # include CollectionBuilder info at bottom
-credits: true
+credits: false
 # Edit the markdown on in this file to describe your collection
 # Look in _includes/feature for options to easily add features to the page
 ---

 {% include feature/jumbotron.html objectid="https://elizabethplyler.github.io/Training-Team-Resources/objects/feature.png" %}

-{% include feature/nav-menu.html sections="About the Collection;About the About Page" %}
+{% include feature/nav-menu.html sections="About the Collection;Ideas for Utilizing the Collection" %}

 ## About the Collection